Available on: Personal* Standard Advanced Enterprise

 Playback Time (time in seconds)

-Playback Percentage (Donut Graph)
+Playback Percentage (donut graph)

 Visit Engagement Score (Standard, Advanced, Enterprise)

-- No Signal (gray): There is no engagement data to report as the video was not played.
+- No Signal (gray): There is no engagement data to report as the video file was not played.

 Visit Count and View Duration Graph

-- Horizontal Axis: video playhead times
+- Horizontal Axis: Playhead times

-Visit Rows: A row is created every time a user starts or restarts playback.
+- Visit Rows: A row is created every time a user starts or restarts playback.

 Engagement Visit Graph (Standard, Advanced, Enterprise)

-Note: Hover over the row or segment to view a summary of the engagement data collected.
+- Hover over the row or segment to view a summary of the engagement data collected.

 Performance tab